 The Darn Good Farm, Lowline Angus Beef Cattle, LaMancha and Nubian Dairy Goat Breeder, Washington State

 True to breed, the meat steers marble exceptionally, producing rich, flavorful, high-choice beef.
 While here, steers live the best cattle-life possible, free-ranging on never-sprayed pastures with a bit of supplemental grain, high quality bread, fruits, vegetables, and the occasional loaf of Cinnamon Swirl bread.
-They are unfailingly treated with kindness and respect, and processed as humanely as possible.
+The amount of grain they recieve is minimal, and not enough to change their digestive process to that of grainfed — while not purely grassfed, they are close, though that bit of supplemental feed rounds out their marbeling and produces a mellower beef flavor preferred by most consumers.
+Resident steers are unfailingly treated with kindness and respect, and processed as humanely as possible.

 The Darn Good Lowline Angus Photo Gallery